cosmos/cosmos-sdk/docs/guide/basecoin-design.md

 # Basecoin Design

-Basecoin is designed to be a simple cryptocurrency application with limitted built-in functionality, but with the capacity to be extended by arbitrary plugins.
+Basecoin is designed to be a simple cryptocurrency application with limited built-in functionality, but with the capacity to be extended by arbitrary plugins.
-Its basic data structures are inspired by Ethereum, but it is much simpler, as there is no built in virtual machine.
+Its basic data structures are inspired by Ethereum, but it is much simpler, as there is no built-in virtual machine.

 ## Accounts